-By 2021, there will be approximately 7 billion mobile users around the world.
-With the rise of mCommerce, retailers are speeding up the process of building a mobile app for their consumers.
-When it comes to accessibility on mobile devices, there are three main types of applications: Native Apps, Hybrid Apps and Web-Based Apps.
+By 2021, there will be approximately 7 billion mobile users worldwide.
+With the rise of m-commerce, retailers are speeding up the process of building mobile app for their consumers.
+Regarding accessibility on mobile devices, there are three main types of applications: Hybrid App VS Native App VS Web-Based App.

-Let’s dive down to know the characteristics of each type and find out what’s the most suitable choice for your business.
+Let’s dive down to know each type’s characteristics and find out the most suitable choice for your business.

-Native apps are applications that are developed using a specific programming language for specific devices, IOS or Android.
+Native apps are developed using a specific programming language for devices, IOS or Android.
 The technology used here is Objective C or Swift to write IOS, and Java is for Android apps.

 Native apps are distributed through app stores like Google Play or Apple Store.
 Working properly online and offline, they can access device features such as camera, PS, accelerometer, contact list, compass, Application Programming Interface, notification system, swipe gestures, etc.

 Unlike computer-based software programs that run on the operating system of the device, a Web-Based App is an application that uses a web browser to perform functionally.
 Progressive Web App (PWA) is the modified version of the traditional Web-Based App which is quicker and more responsive.